The Areopagus Hill in Athens Greece

 • Monastiraki is a bustling district known for its flea market, street art, and lively atmosphere.

-• Psyrri is a lively hub of art, culture, and nightlife area.
+• Psyrri is a lively hub of art, culture, and nightlife.

 • Kolonaki is an upscale neighborhood known for its high-end boutiques, art galleries, and gourmet restaurants.